vb690/approx_incentive_salience/README.md

 ## Approximating Attributed Incentive Salience in Large Scale Scenarios. <br> A Representation Learning Approach Based on Artificial Neural Networks

 ## Motivation
+Individuals' body and mind are subject to continuous changes driven by physiological, cognitive or affective processes.
+These changes are the constituent parts of so called "internal states"  which can be thought as dynamical latent constructs able to modulate observable behaviour.
+Among these latent states, those related to reward and motivation processes are of pivotal importance.

+In light of this, we propose a methodology for approximating such latent states using an ANN specifically designed on the basis of prior theoretical knowledge.
+By training the model to estimate the duration and intensity of future interactions between individuals and a diverse range of video games we obtain a latent representation showing similarities with the functional properties of attributed incentive salience, a particular type of psychobiological latent state related to motivation.

 ## Data